PhilJbt/Mescamit/docs/README.md

 CvarObfuscated<uint64_t> ovUint64;
 CvarObfuscated<bool> ovBool;

-// Disable the renewall of the key when calling the set() function ovStr.renewAtSet(false);
+// Disable the renewal of the key when calling the set() function ovStr.renewAtSet(false);

 // Assignment